-There is only one ‘ground’ and grounding the systems is the actual objective, but properly bonding several systems is a necessary procedure to achieve a well grounded system in a commercial structure.
+There is only one ‘ground’ and grounding the systems is the actual objective, but properly bonding several systems is a necessary procedure to achieve a well-grounded system in a commercial structure.
 Consequently, any system that is inadequately bonded, or not bonded at all, is not grounded.

-Properly grounding the technology systems will prevent the destruction of electrical components, and property damage due to lightning strikes and voltage transients.
+Properly grounding the technology systems will prevent the destruction of electrical components and property damage due to lightning strikes and voltage transients.
 And it protects people from dangerous electrical exposure.

 When the bonding process is completed to code, all systems are grounded.
-Understanding the importance of bonding to properly ground each of the technology systems is important to properly bonding all systems.
+Understanding the importance of bonding to properly ground each of the technology systems is important to properly bond all systems.
 For example, using two-hole lugs to get a more secure connection than with a one-hole lug which can loosen if jarred, reduces the risk of breaking the required connection to the ground.
 Or, by using antioxidant joint compound to improve the electrical conductivity and enhance the connection, you better ground the overall system.

 The primary objective for grounding is to reduce the build-up of static charges (ESD) on equipment and material.
 It takes thousand volts for a person to even notice ESD in the form of a spark and the familiar zap that accompanies it, but even a small, unnoticed discharge can ruin semiconductors and potentially cost thousands of dollars.

-The technology bonding infrastructure extends throughout a building, and includes the following five major components as described in BICSI’s 11th Edition Telecommunications Distribution Method Manual.
-BICSI is a professional association supporting the information transport systems (ITS) industry with information, education and knowledge assessment for individuals and companies.
+The technology bonding infrastructure extends throughout a building and includes the following five major components as described in BICSI’s 11th Edition Telecommunications Distribution Method Manual.
+BICSI is a professional association supporting the information transport systems (ITS) industry with information, education, and knowledge assessment for individuals and companies.

 - Telecommunications main grounding busbar (TMGB) – The TMGB is the central attachment point for all components of the telecommunications system’s grounding (bonding) infrastructure.
 Located in the telecommunications entrance facility, the TMGB is a predrilled copper busbar with holes for use with standard-sized lugs.